 ETI School of Skilled Trades is a non-sectarian, co-educational, private career training school, incorporated under the laws of the State of Illinois and recognized by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 ACCSC is recognized by the United States Department of Education.
-ETI School of Skilled Trades is accredited through November 2024.

-ETI School of Skilled Trades has been approved by the "Division of Private Business and Vocational Schools of Illinois Board of Higher Education, located at 1 N. Old State Capital Plaza, Suite 333 Springfield, IL 62701.
+ETI School of Skilled Trades has been approved to operate by the Illinois Board of Higher Education, located at 1 N. Old State Capital Plaza, Suite 333 Springfield, IL 62701.